-Site Map Search the Catalog Kids Zone Find a Library FAQ Sign Up Contact Us
+Site Map Search the Catalog Kids Zone Find a Library FAQ

 Home > Reference > Factsheets > Music Services

-June 2010In 1962 a special music collection for blind persons was authorized by Congress as part of its free national library program of braille and recorded books and magazines.
-The National Library Service for the Blind and Physically Handicapped (NLS), Library of Congress, administers the music program through its Music Section.
-These services are provided directly to NLS patrons from its headquarters in Washington, D.C.
+In 1962 a special music collection for blind persons was authorized by Congress as part of its free national library program.
+The collection is the basis for the music program administered by the National Library Service for the Blind and Physically Handicapped (NLS), Library of Congress, administers through its Music Section.
+These services, extended to individuals with disabilities in 1966, are provided directly to NLS patrons from Washington, D.C.

 To be eligible for music services, an individual must:

 - Reside in the United States or its territories or be a U.S. citizen living abroad.

 - Be unable to read regular print because of a temporary or permanent visual or physical disability.

 Anyone currently registered with an NLS cooperating library that serves individuals who are blind or have a physical disability qualifies to receive music services and should contact the NLS Music Section directly.
 Other eligible individuals may sign up for service by completing the Application for Library Service: Individuals (available at www.loc.gov/nls/) and returning it to their cooperating library or to the NLS Music Section.
 Once an application is approved, patrons will be contacted by their library and may contact the Music Section to begin receiving service.

 The special-format music collection consists of more than thirty thousand audio, braille, and large‑print music scores, texts, and other instructional materials.
 Some materials are purchased from national and international commercial sources.
 Other items are selected and produced in audio and braille formats by NLS with the permission of composers, authors, and publishers.
 Some titles are developed solely for the NLS program.